Southwest loses $278M in Q1 but sees profitable rest of 2022

 Southwest predicted that second-quarter revenue will be 8% to 12% higher than the same quarter in 2019 even though it will operate 7% less passenger-carrying capacity.
 That is possible because of rising prices.

 Southwest’s average fare in the first quarter was $159, up 32% from a year ago and 5% higher than during the same period in 2019.
-Fares are likely to rise further, partly because more travelers are booking far in advance, when prices tend to be higher, and because airlines limit the number of seats they sell at the cheapest fares.
+Southwest officials said they raised fares only once in the first quarter, but the average paid by consumers can rise more quickly when demand is strong because airlines limit the number of seats they sell at the cheapest fares, forcing later buyers into higher-priced “buckets.”

-“Any time you see strong demand, though, you’re going to see an increase in fares,” Jordan said on CNBC.
+“Seats are going to sell out faster and customers are going to see higher fares,” Jordan said on a call with analysts and reporters.

+Jordan said Southwest has seen no sign that higher fares are hurting demand, adding that "some of that may be because there is a lot of discretionary household savings still in the system."

-At the same time, Southwest hopes to soften the impact of rising fuel prices through its longtime practice of hedging, or buying options that pay off when fuel rises but can backfire if prices fall.
+While revenue is rising, Southwest hopes to soften the impact of higher fuel prices through its longtime practice of hedging, or buying options that pay off when fuel rises but can backfire if prices fall.
 The airline predicted that those hedges will earn 61 cents per gallon in the second quarter.

 The nationwide increase in COVID-19 cases this winter spoiled the first quarter — Southwest was hit by high employee sick calls and canceled more than 6,300 flights in January alone, according to figures from tracking service FlightAware.
 But Jordan said the airline was back in the black by March.

-“Based on current plans and expected continued strong bookings, we continue to expect to be solidly profitable for the remaining three quarters of this year, and for full-year 2022,” Jordan said in a prepared statement.
+“Based on current plans and expected continued strong bookings, we continue to expect to be solidly profitable for the remaining three quarters of this year, and for full-year 2022,” Jordan said.

 Savanthi Syth, an airline analyst for Raymond James & Associates, said Southwest’s forecast implies a second-quarter profit of $1.10 per share — well above Wall Street's average prediction of 40 cents per share.
 She said Southwest's outlook beat her most bullish expectations, which were already raised by upbeat comments from other airlines.